TAbdiukov/CISSP-mnemonics/README.md

 * Full - full
 * Differential - diff (**delta**) from full
-* Incremental - increments from last increment, thus the total number of increments will be high
+* Incremental - increments from last increment, thus there will be: **high quantity of increments**

 ## Security encounters